New Perth Stadium

 The public transport solution for the new Perth Stadium will provide spectators with a range of train, bus and pedestrian options.

-Work on the new six-platform Stadium Station has commenced with delivery scheduled for the third quarter of 2017.
+Work on the new six-platform Stadium Station has commenced with delivery scheduled for September 2017.

-The contract for the design and construction of the Swan River Pedestrian Bridge linking East Perth to the Burswood Peninsula will be awarded in November 2014 with construction completed in December 2016.
+The contract for the design and construction of the Swan River Pedestrian Bridge linking East Perth to the Burswood Peninsula will be awarded in early 2015 with construction completed in December 2016.